Level3-REST/site/doc/profiles/data.md

 ##### `Profile: <http://level3.rest/profiles/data>`

 A Data resource represents a [first-class](https://en.wikipedia.org/wiki/First-class_citizen) data object in the world.
 Its properties are not computed from other resources, as are [Info](info.md) resources, but directly created by a system actor.
 A Data resource is intended to be editable by the client.
-It can offer the modification methods `PUT` and `PATCH`, and it can also offer `DELETE`.
+It can offer the modification methods `PUT` and `PATCH`, and it can also offer `DELETE` if the resource is deletable.
 A Data resource often has business validation rules on the server to ensure data correctness.

 ### Discovery